pentaho/pentaho-kettle/README.md

-# jenkins-pipelines
+# Jenkins Pipelines
-Jenkins Pipeline and YAML Build Data Files
+Jenkins Pipeline and YAML Build Data Files.

 This repository is used to quickly build source repositories checked into a Git repository.
 The source for this repository is built on top of [Jenkins Declarative Pipeline](https://jenkins.io/doc/book/pipeline/syntax/#declarative-pipeline), a DSL with a relatively simple syntax.
 For a detailed reference, see the [Wiki](../../wiki).